TechLadies/pre-bootcamp-workshop3-2019/docs/exercise-2-first-react-component.md

 It is called JSX, and it is a syntax extension to JavaScript.
 JSX may remind you of a template language, but it comes with the full power of JavaScript.

 JSX produces React “elements”.
-And React will constructor the element and rendering to the DOM inn your browser.
+And React will constructor the element and rendering to the DOM in your browser.

 JSX is the tricky part when I start developing React.
 Normally if you writing JavaScript code to create HTML element.
 You can do it using [Document Object Model (DOM)](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)